Debris Flow Barriers

 Equipment Used

-• Drill rigs for anchor installation
+• Drill rigs for rock anchor and micropile installation

-• Concrete delivery and placement
+• Concrete delivery and placement equipment

-• Crane for post and net erection
+• Crane or boom truck for post and net erection

-• Helicopter for remote site access
+• Helicopter for remote channel access where road access is impractical

-• Channel access equipment
+• Channel access and rope-access equipment for steep banks

 Limitations

-• Requires periodic cleanout after events
+• Periodic cleanout required after design events

-• Foundation requirements in steep channels
+• Foundation requirements demanding in steep bedrock-poor channels

-• Design requires debris flow modeling
+• Design requires watershed-specific debris flow modeling

 Technical Specifications